 SCB operates transparently and extracts information directly from the communication of the client and the server, providing reliable, easy-to-access metadata and content.
 SCB records all sessions into searchable audit trails, making it easy to find relevant information in forensics or troubleshooting situations.
 Audit trails can be browsed online, or followed real-time to monitor the activities of the privileged users.
 The web-based Audit Player application replays the recorded sessions just like a movie – all actions of the administrators can be seen exactly as they appeared on their monitors.
 The Audit Player enables fast forwarding during replays, searching for events (for example, mouse clicks, pressing Enter) and text seen by the user.

 SCB can monitor traffic in real time, and execute various actions if a certain, predefined pattern appears in the command line or on the screen.
 In the case of detecting a suspicious user action (e.g. a destructive command or an unwanted windows application), SCB can perform the following measures:

 SCB is configured from a clean, intuitive web interface.
 The roles of each SCB administrator can be clearly defined using a set of privileges – management of SCB as a host, management of connections to servers, viewing audit trails and reports, and so on.

-To ensure integration into your network infrastructure is seamless, SCB is available both as a physical or virtual appliance, and supports different operation modes.
-These modes include router and bastion host modes.
+To ensure integration into your network infrastructure is seamless, SCB is available both as a physical or virtual appliance and automatically handles transparent and nontransparent connections.
+It can be seamlessly integrated with password management, ticketing systems and third-party monitoring tools.
 To simplify integration with firewalled environments, SCB supports both source and destination address translation (SNAT and DNAT).